C3SL/hotmapper/README.md

 $ python manage.py drop <table_name>
 ```

-**NOTICE:** The command does not take care of foreign keys that points to the table that are being deleted.
-Therefore, the database can produce errors.
+**NOTICE:** The command does not handle foreign keys that points to the table that are being deleted.

-* remap: syncronize a table with the mapping protocol.
+* remap: syncronizes a table with the mapping definition.

 ```bash
 $ python manage.py remap <table_name>
 ```
-You should use this command everytime a mapping protocol is updated.
+This command should be run everytime a mapping definition is updated.

-The remap allows the creation of new columns, the drop of existent columns, the renaming of columns and the change of type of columns.
-Be aware that the bigger the table the bigger the usegae of RAM memory.
+The remap allows the creation of new columns, the exclusion of existing columns, the renaming of columns and the modification of the type of columns.
+Be aware that the bigger the table the bigger the useage of RAM memory.

-* update_from_file: Update the data in the table
+* update_from_file: Updates the data in the table

 ```bash
 $ python manage.py update_from_file <csv_file> <table_name> <year> [--columns="column_name1","column_name2"] [--sep=separator]
 ```

-* generate_pairing_report: generate reports to compare data from diferent years.
+* generate_pairing_report: generates reports to compare data from diferent years.

 ```bash
 $ python manage.py generate_pairing_report [--output xlsx|csv]